Life-changing projects have been funded by the Mary MacKillop Foundation since 1995

 - Demonstration of financial need

-- Dedication and drive e.g. involvement in community, leadership skills, overcoming challenges, career aspirations
+- Dedication and drive e.g. involvement in community, overcoming challenges, career aspirations

 - Academic merit/potential/demonstrated ability to complete your studies

-Students awarded a MMF Scholarship that includes course fees must not hold another scholarship during their MMF Scholarship.
+Students who are awarded a Tertiary Access and Support Scholarship, which includes course fees, must not hold another scholarship during the time of their Mary MacKillop Foundation Scholarship.

 Scholarship applications are now closed.